MrR0807/Notes/understanding-parquet-file.md

 }
 ```

-The difference is that `metadata.avro` file's size is 25 KB.
+This creates a `metadata.avro` file with size of 25 KB.
 Reading part is only a little different:

 ```java
 public static void main(String[] args) throws Exception {